Epiphyte: Terrestrial epiphytes

-The best-known epiphytic plants include mosses, orchids, and bromeliads such as Spanish moss (of the genus Tillandsia), but epiphytes may be found in every major group of the plant kingdom.
-89% of terrestrial epiphyte species (about 24,000) are flowering plants.
-The second largest group are the leptosporangiate ferns, with about 2800 species (10% of epiphytes).
-In fact, about one third of all ferns are epiphytes.
+About one-third of all fern species are epiphytes.
 The third largest group is clubmosses, with 190 species, followed by a handful of species in each of the spikemosses, other ferns, Gnetales, and cycads.
+Within the Neotropics, there are estimated to be total of 15,500 species of epiphytic vascular plants.

-The first important monograph on epiphytic plant ecology was written by A. F. W. Schimper (Die epiphytische Vegetation Amerikas, 1888).
+A monograph on epiphytic plant ecology was written by A. F. W. Schimper (Die epiphytische Vegetation Amerikas, 1888).
 Assemblages of large epiphytes occur most abundantly in moist tropical forests, but mosses and lichens occur as epiphytes in almost all biomes.
 In Europe there are no dedicated epiphytic plants using roots, but rich assemblages of mosses and lichens grow on trees in damp areas (mainly the western coastal fringe), and the common polypody fern grows epiphytically along branches.
 Rarely, grass, small bushes or small trees may grow in suspended soils up trees (typically in a rot-hole).

 Holo-epiphyte or hemi-epiphyte

-Epiphytes however, can generally be categorized into holo-epiphytes or hemi-epiphytes.
+Epiphytes can generally be categorized into holo-epiphytes or hemi-epiphytes.
 A holo-epiphyte is a plant that spends its whole life cycle without contact with the ground and a hemi-epiphyte is a plant that spends only half of its life without the ground before the roots can reach or make contact with the ground.
-Orchids are a common example of holo-epiphytes and Strangler Figs are an example of hemi-epiphytes.
+Orchids are a common example of holo-epiphytes and strangler figs are an example of hemi-epiphytes.